The Humber Room

 ︎︎︎ Student Experience

-Shifting focus towards the drinks & bar related aspects of the service, I ran a co-creation workshop with some of my colleagues (big thanks to them for their participation and time) where we explored ideas surrounding the bar’s role in the service ecosystem.
+Shifting focus towards the drinks & bar related aspects of the service, I ran a co-creation workshop with some of my colleagues where we explored ideas surrounding the bar’s role in the service ecosystem.

-This was a lovely opportunity for us to dive into the world of service design.
-Not only is there coming up with neat solutions to a problem, which is something we often find ourselves doing, but it was a lot of fun for us to go out into a service space and discover what can be done differently or better.
+This was an amazing opportunity for us to dive into the world of service design.
+Not only did it give us the chance to create interventions to solve a problem, it allowed us to explore a service space and discover what can be done differently or better.
 I feel that I grew a lot as a designer and a problem solver during the course of this project, as I had to shift the way I approached problem solving to a wider perspective.
 Studying every active member, tool and space within a fast-paced service was an eye-opening experience.